riot/riot/README.md

 If you want to contribute to riot helping the project maintenance please check first the list of [open issues](https://github.com/riot/riot/issues) to understand whether there is a task where you could help.

 Riot is mainly developed on UNIX systems so you will be able to run all the commands necessary to build and test the library using our [Makefile](Makefile).
-If you are on a Microsoft machine it could be harder to set up you development environment properly.
+If you are on a Microsoft machine it could be harder to set up your development environment properly.

 Following the steps below you should be able to properly submit your patch to the project